maximallain/Nurse_SaaS/readme.txt

+Description:
+This application lets offices of nurses to handle nurses, patients, cares, and to optimize the journeys of the nurses.

 Pre-requesite:
 1/ Install the latest version of Python 3.6 (be sure that pip is installed on your machine) 2/ Install Django via your terminal: pip install django